• Skip to main content

 What is body composition?

-Rather than focus on just bodyweight, it’s helpful to know what percentage of your weight consists of fat and the percentage of other fat-free substances.
+Rather than focusing only on bodyweight, it’s helpful to know what percentage of your weight is fat and what percentage is other fat-free substances.

-This analysis is called your body composition and is correctly expressed as a percentage.
+This analysis, called body composition, is correctly expressed as a percentage.

-Most body composition testing splits your weight into fat and fat-free mass, so you might get a reading of 24%, which means that 24% of your body weight is fat, and the rest is fat-free.
+Most body composition tests split your weight into fat and fat-free mass, so you might get a reading of 24%, meaning 24% of your body weight is fat, and the rest is fat-free.

 But what is in the remaining fat-free mass?